nirzaf/nextjs-tutorial-week3/content/3-creating-pages.md

 - Create nested routes
 - Implement dynamic routes
 - Customize the 404 page
-- Use the `_app.js` file for global configurations
+- Use the `_app.tsx` file for global configurations

 In the next section, we'll learn how to link between pages in Next.js.